 What’s New For Kawasaki Z1000 2021?

 Kawasaki will offer 2021 z1000 with one color choice only.
-The previous model used a black and green paint scheme.
-Which is no longer available apart from the new paint.
+The previous model used a black and green paint scheme, which is no longer available apart from the new paint.
 All other features remain the same on the new model.

 It continues to feature the distinctive twin-pod headlamp.
 That gives the motorcycle an aggressive-looking front fissure.
 Adding to the looks are the muscular-looking fuel tank and a sleek tail section.
-The side profile of the motorcycle is accentuated by twin exhaust units placed on both sides.
+The side profile of the bike is accentuated by twin exhaust units placed on both sides.

 The motorcycle features LED headlamps, taillamps, and turn signal indicators.
 It also features a semi-digital instrument cluster that offers a host of information to the rider.
-However, we would have liked to see a TFT console considering the price point of the motorcycle 2021.
+However, we would have liked to see a TFT console considering the price point of the motorcycle in 2021.

 Kawasaki Z1000 Specs

 Kawasaki z1000 will feature an updated version of the same engine that powered the bs4 models.
 The engine will be updated to meet BS6 emission standards.
-That indicates a motorcycle with cleaner emissions.
-Which will make it legal in the Indian market.
+That indicates a motorcycle with cleaner emissions, which will make it legal in the Indian market.

 The liquid-cooled in-line 4-cylinder 1043 cc DOHC engine.
 That produces a maximum of 140 brake horsepower at 10000 rpm and a peak torque of 111-newton meters at 7300 RPM.
 The engine comes mated to a 6-speed gearbox with a slip assist clutch.